Roman emperors and popes had a fancy for celebrating their achievements by placing lengthy inscriptions

 Pantheon 62; Pietro Raimondi - Piazza Oratorio 50

-Many plaques remember musicians and singers who lived in Rome: there are however some remarkable omissions: George Frideric Haendel * lived in Rome where he composed many cantatas for Cardinal Pietro Ottoboni, who at the time lived in today's Palazzo Valentini; Franz Liszt * spent many years in Rome in a small apartment at S. Maria del Rosario.
+Many plaques remember musicians and singers who lived in Rome: there are however some remarkable omissions: George Frideric Haendel lived in Rome where he composed many cantatas for Cardinal Pietro Ottoboni, who at the time lived in today's Palazzo Valentini; Franz Liszt spent many years in Rome in a small apartment adjoining S. Maria del Rosario.
 Both are not commemorated by plaques.

-The first performance of Il Barbiere di Siviglia by Gioacchino Rossini * at Teatro Costanzi (now Argentina) was a fiasco.
+The first performance of Il Barbiere di Siviglia by Gioacchino Rossin at Teatro Costanzi (now Argentina) was a fiasco.
 This detail was omitted in the plaque remembering the composer.

-In February 1890 Pietro Mascagni *, another Italian composer, waited with anxiety for the reaction of the audience at the premiere of Cavalleria Rusticana at Teatro Costanzi.
+In February 1890 Pietro Mascagni, another Italian composer, waited with anxiety for the reaction of the audience at the premiere of Cavalleria Rusticana at Teatro Costanzi.
 It was a tremendous success; at age 26 Mascagni had written his masterpiece; for the rest of his long life he vainly tried to duplicate that success.
-He stayed in one of the oldest inns of Rome, Albergo del Sole, where another plaque remembers Ludovico Ariosto *.
+He stayed in one of the oldest inns of Rome, Albergo del Sole, where another plaque remembers Renaissance poet Ludovico Ariosto.

 Giovanni Battista dei Genovesi.

-Aldo Palazzeschi * an Italian XXth century writer lived in the same building at a later time.
+Aldo Palazzeschi, an Italian XXth century writer lived in the same building (near S. Maria in Monterone) at a later time.

 Luigi (Giggi) Zanazzo - Via Delfini 5; Santini Giulio Cesare - Piazza S.Salvatore in Lauro